The Canny-Emiris conjecture for the sparse resultant: Canny-Emiris matrices

 Finally suppose that $D$ satisfies the condition \eqref{item:53}.
 For $b\in \cB_{D,k}$ let $C$ be the $n$-cell of $S(\rho_{D})$ such that $b\in C+\delta$.
 We have that $\dim(C_{k})=0$ and that $C_{j}\subset D_{j}$ for all $j$, and so for each $i<k$ we have that

 Since $b\in \cB_{D,k}$ we also have that $\dim(C_{i}) >0$ for all $i>k$ and so $C$ is $k$-mixed.
 Hence in this case $D$ satisfies the condition \eqref{item:63} in Definition \ref{def:5}.
-We conclude that the incremental chain is admissible, as stated. \end{proof}
+We conclude that the incremental chain is admissible for any tight mixed subdivision of $\Delta$ refining~$S(\theta_{n})$. \end{proof}

 As a consequence of this result, we deduce that tight incremental chains of mixed subdivisions are admissible.